Law of Cuba: Collapse of the Eastern Bloc

-In the late 1980s and early 1990s, with the downfall of the Soviet Union, the laws of Cuba changed again to respond to the new conditions of the Special Period.
+In the late 1980s and early 1990s, following the collapse of the Soviet Union, Cuba's laws changed again to respond to the new conditions of the Special Period.
 The constitutional amendments of 1992 recognized forms of non-socialist property (joint ventures, corporations, other economic associations) and provided for non-discrimination based on religious belief.
-For example, persons with religious belief may now join the Cuban Communist Party, although Cuban priests have called this a token gesture, saying that in fact it is difficult for religious people to join the Party.
-Popular participation in government was expanded with the direct election of National and Provincial assemblies.
+For example, persons with religious beliefs may now join the Cuban Communist Party.
+However, Cuban priests have called this a token gesture, saying that, in fact, it is difficult for religious people to join the Party.
+Popular participation in government was expanded with the direct election of the National and Provincial assemblies.
 These changes signify Cuba's abandonment of the Soviet legal model.

 2002 Constitutional amendments

-In 2002, the Constitution was again amended to make the socialist system permanent and irrevocable.
+In 2002, the constitution was again amended to make the socialist system permanent and irrevocable.
 This came at a time when the Varela Project called for greater political freedom in Cuba.